microsoft/vscode-docs/docs/remote/containers.md

 Once the WSL 2 engine is enabled, you can either:

-* Use the **Remote-Containers: Reopen Folder in Container** command from a folder already opened using the [Remote - WSL](https://aka.ms/vscode-remote/download/wsl) extension.
+* Use the **Remote-Containers: Reopen Folder in Container** command from a folder already opened using the [WSL](https://aka.ms/vscode-remote/download/wsl) extension.
 * Select **Remote-Containers: Open Folder in Container...** from the Command Palette (`kbstyle(F1)`) and choose a WSL folder using the local `\\wsl$` share (from the Windows side).

 The rest of the quick start applies as-is!
-You can learn more about the [Remote - WSL extension in its documentation](/docs/remote/wsl.md).
+You can learn more about the [WSL extension in its documentation](/docs/remote/wsl.md).

 ### Open a folder on a remote SSH host in a container